amd/aocl-data-analytics/doc/C_intro.rst

 Linking on Linux
 ------------------
-These instructions assume your application is written in C++, but AOCL-DA has been designed to make calling from other languages as straightforward as possible.
+These instructions assume your application is written in C++, but the AOCL-DA C APIs have been designed to make calling from other languages as straightforward as possible.
 In the example compilation commands below, ``INT_LIB`` is either ``LP64`` or ``ILP64`` for 32 and 64 bit integers respectively.